microsoft/bedrock/docs/hld-to-manifest.md

 There are a few requirements to use this automation:

+1. Install the [Bedrock Prerequisites](https://github.com/microsoft/bedrock/blob/master/tools/prereqs/README.md) (if they're not already installed).
-1. The application code and supporting repositories are hosted on [Azure Devops](https://azure.microsoft.com/en-us/services/devops/).
+2. The application code and supporting repositories are hosted on [Azure Devops](https://azure.microsoft.com/en-us/services/devops/).
    - If starting from scratch, then first create a [new Azure Devops Organization](https://docs.microsoft.com/en-us/azure/devops/user-guide/sign-up-invite-teammates?view=azure-devops), then
      [create a project](https://docs.microsoft.com/en-us/azure/devops/organizations/projects/create-project?view=azure-devops&tabs=preview-page).
-2. A Manifest Repository inside the Azure DevOps project from Step 1.
+3. A Manifest Repository inside the Azure DevOps project from Step 1.
 [Create a repository](https://docs.microsoft.com/en-us/azure/devops/repos/git/create-new-repo?view=azure-devops).
-3. An HLD Repository inside the Azure DevOps project from Step 1.
+4. An HLD Repository inside the Azure DevOps project from Step 1.
 [Create a repository](https://docs.microsoft.com/en-us/azure/devops/repos/git/create-new-repo?view=azure-devops).
-4. The application will be packaged and run using container images hosted on [Azure Container Registry](https://azure.microsoft.com/en-us/services/container-registry/)
+5. The application will be packaged and run using container images hosted on [Azure Container Registry](https://azure.microsoft.com/en-us/services/container-registry/)
-5. The user running `bedrock` has full access to the above resources.
+6. The user running `bedrock` has full access to the above resources.
-6. The user is running the latest `bedrock` [release](https://github.com/microsoft/bedrock-cli/releases).
+7. The user is running the latest `bedrock` [release](https://github.com/microsoft/bedrock-cli/releases).
-7. The user has
+8. The user has
    [Azure CLI installed](https://docs.microsoft.com/en-us/cli/azure/?view=azure-cli-latest).
-8. The user is running [git](http://git-scm.org) version [2.22](https://github.blog/2019-06-07-highlights-from-git-2-22/) or later.
+9. The user is running [git](http://git-scm.org) version [2.22](https://github.blog/2019-06-07-highlights-from-git-2-22/) or later.

 **Note**: If a user wishes to store Helm charts in the application